binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 hosted on a AMD64 system.
 The latest available versions of GCC, glibc and the GNU binutils are used.
 The host system is Arch Linux and we'll use some of its libraries when building GCC (such as MPFR and GMP).
-The final toolchain will be relocatable, meaning you can move it where you like on your filesystem and it will still find include and library folders correctly.
+The final toolchain will be relocatable, meaning you can move it whereever you like and it will still find include and library folders correctly.

 ## Prepare the compilation tree and an isolated shell

-The very first thing to do is ensuring that our system has essential packages for development installed:
+The very first thing to do is ensuring that the host system has essential development packages installed:

 ```bash
 sudo pacman -S --noconfirm --needed base-devel